 - Musculoskeletal system (joints such as the shoulder, knee and wrist)

-Greensboro Imaging conducts both open and closed MRI exams.
-An open MRI provides a more comfortable option for patients who may be claustrophobic, elderly or overweight.
-Greensboro Imaging’s MRI team interprets more than 6,000 examinations per year and routinely provides regular examination slots for scheduled sedation cases, with additional sedation services available as needed.
+DRI Greensboro Imaging conducts both wide-bore and closed MRI exams.
+A wide-bore MRI provides a more comfortable option for patients who may be claustrophobic, elderly, overweight, in significant pain or experiencing limited mobility.
+DRI Greensboro Imaging’s MRI team interprets more than 6,000 examinations per year and routinely provides regular examination slots for scheduled sedation cases, with additional sedation services available as needed.